 HyperRHO S/D; MICRhoGAM Ultra-Filtered Plus; RhoGAM Ultra-Filtered Plus; Rhophylac; WinRho SDF

-- Very bad kidney problems, anemia, and other blood problems have also happened.
-Talk with your doctor.
+- Severe kidney problems, anemia, and other blood problems have also happened.
+If you have questions, talk with the doctor.

-- Your child will be closely watched by the doctor.
+- You will be watched closely by your doctor.

 - It is used to treat immune thrombocytopenia (ITP).

-- It may be given to your child for other reasons.
+- It may be given to you for other reasons.
 Talk with the doctor.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- If your child has an IgA deficiency.
+- If you have IgA deficiency.

-- If your child has recently had a live vaccine.
+- If you have recently had a live vaccine

 - If your child is a newborn.
 Some brands of this drug are not for use in newborns.

-- Tell all of your child’s health care providers that your child is taking this drug.
-This includes your child’s doctors, nurses, pharmacists, and dentists.
+- Tell all of your health care providers that you take this drug.
+This includes your doctors, nurses, pharmacists, and dentists.

 - This drug may affect certain lab tests.
-Tell all of your child’s health care providers and lab workers that your child takes this drug.
+Tell all of your health care providers and lab workers that you take this drug.

-- If your child has high blood sugar (diabetes), talk with the doctor about which glucose tests are best to use.
+- If you have high blood sugar (diabetes), talk with your doctor about which glucose tests are best to use.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+You will need to talk about the benefits and risks to you and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Back pain.

-- Belly pain.
+- Stomach pain.